 Intended to help both individuals and their caregivers, Care Management can help you sort through Medicare and other related services to save you valuable time, expense and worry.

-Care Management may be provided privately or through the ADvantage program.
+Care Management may be provided privately or covered through the ADvantage program.
 Contact our Intake Coordinator at 918-336-8500 to determine which program will meet your needs.

 Care Managers visit the client and/or caregiver in the home to perform an initial assessment.
 Based on the assessment of the individual’s mental and physical capabilities, the home environment, finances and social support system, a care plan is customized to meet the needs of your loved one.
 The Care Manager works with the team of health care professionals in the community to assure delivery of services designed to keep the individual in the home safely and comfortably.